FlorianButz/fenUISharp/docs/docs/components/bcomponent-introduction.md

-# Introduction to Components
+# Introduction to BehaviorComponent

-Components are a way to extend the behaivor of a `UIComponent`.
-Components are stored in a list inside every UIComponent. `Component` implements the `IDisposable` interface.
+Behavior components are a way to extend the behaivor of a `UIComponent`.
+Components are stored in a list inside every UIComponent. `BehaviorComponent` implements the `IDisposable` interface.

-!> A `Component` always need a `UIComponent` as parent in order to work.
-This also means every Component automatically adds itself to the Components list inside the parent UIComponent.
+!> A `BehaviorComponent` always need a `UIComponent` as parent in order to work.
+This also means every BehaviorComponent automatically adds itself to the BehaviorComponents list inside the parent UIComponent.
 It also automatically removes itself from the list when it gets disposed.

 ## Constructors

-`Component(UIComponent parent)`
+`BehaviorComponent(UIComponent parent)`

 ## Virtual Methods